 Reference ultrasound images give users an indication of what they should be seeing, and speech recognition allows hands-free control.

 The prototype has been tested for usability at Saint-Pierre University Hospital in Brussels, Belgium, with medical and nursing students, Belgian Red Cross, and paramedic staff.

 Untrained users found they could perform a reasonably difficult procedure without other help, with effective probe positioning.

 “Based on that experience, we are looking at refining the system – for instance, reducing the weight of the head-mounted display as well as the overall bulkiness of the prototype,” explained Arnaud.

 “Once it reaches maturity, the system might also be used as part of a telemedicine system to provide remote medical assistance via satellite.

 “It could be deployed as a self-sufficient tool for emergency responders as well.

-“It would be interesting to perform more testing in remote locations, in the developing world and potentially in the Concordia Antarctic base.
+“It would be interesting to perform more testing in remote locations, in the developing world, and potentially in the Concordia Antarctic base.
 Eventually, it could be used in space.”

-Funded by ESA’s Basic Technology Research Programme, the prototype was developed for the Agency by a consortium led by Space Applications Services NV in Belgium with support from the Technical University of Munich and the DKFZ German Cancer Research Centre.
+Funded by ESA’s Basic Technology Research Programme, the prototype was developed for the Agency by a consortium led by Space Applications Services NV in Belgium with support from the Technical University of Munich and the DKFZ German Cancer Research Center.